 - All chapter tests are found within MLP and are comprised of 20 questions that must be completed within 75 consecutive minutes.
-Tests cannot be opened, saved, and returned to at a later time. - You may use one 3x5 index card with notes front and back, a scientific calculator (no cell phones), and blank scratch paper which will be provided.
-No additional materials are allowed. - All exams are taken in the Math Computer Lab (PKH 308) on the UTA campus during your regularly scheduled lab time.
+Tests cannot be opened, saved, and returned to at a later time. - You may use one 3x5 index card with notes front and back, an approved calculator (see list of approved calculators in Materials section), and blank scratch paper which will be provided.
+No additional materials are allowed. - All exams are taken in the Math Emporium Computer Lab (PKH 308) on the UTA campus during your regularly scheduled lab time.
 You must have your MavID with you on exam day and will be required to sign in upon entering and exiting the lab. - You may not leave the room during an exam. - Partial credit forms will be available for the chapter tests.
 Upon completion of each exam, you will be allowed to review your answers.
-At that time, you may fill out a partial credit form and request partial credit on up to 6 questions by emailing the form to your instructor.
+At that time, you may fill out a partial credit form and request partial credit on up to 6 questions by turning the form into your instructor or a lab assistant in the Emporium.
 You cannot earn credit for any problems not originally attempted and answered during the exam.
-See Blackboard for forms and additional details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+See Blackboard for forms and additional details. - Partial credit is not available on any retake of a chapter exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.